 The Rise Study (Restoring Insulin Secretion Pediatric Medication Study) identified that within 12-15 months from diagnoses, beta cell function was significantly reduced.
 (Edelstein, 2018) Although they may first present with DKA, they will test negative for diabetes autoantibodies (GAD65 and IA2).
 (Associates, 2014)

 Many youths are started on insulin but can go through a honeymoon phase of up to two years.
-This can be very challenging for parents.
-They may believe the child has been misdiagnosed.
 According to the RISE study, beta cell function can drop off significantly within 12 -15 months.
 (Edelstein, 2018) The TODAY study shows a decline in beta cell function from 20-35% per year.
 (Narasimhan, 2015) These youth need to be monitor closely for their changing medication needs.
-Poor glycemic control also contributes to their risk of heart problems.
+Poor glycemic control also contributes to the risk of heart problems.

 Cardiovascular disease develops – even in children